 (2) The director must monitor and evaluate the quality and appropriateness of services and treatment provided by the medical staff.

 (c) Standard: Availability of medical personnel.
 Doctors of medicine or osteopathy and other appropriate professional personnel must be available to provide necessary medical and surgical diagnostic and treatment services.
-If medical and surgical diagnostic and treatment services are not available within the institution, the institution must have an agreement with an outside source of these services to ensure that they are immediately available or a satisfactory agreement must be established for transferring patients to a general hospital that participates in the Medicare program.
+If medical and surgical diagnostic and treatment services are Start Printed Page 60789not available within the institution, the institution must have an agreement with an outside source of these services to ensure that they are immediately available or a satisfactory agreement must be established for transferring patients to a general hospital that participates in the Medicare program.